singularity6033/EE7027/README.md

-### This is the code source of EE7207's continuous assignment
+### This is the code of EE7207's continuous assignment